oscar-leung/CRM-Automation/README.md

 # CRM-Automation
-Java Selenium done in Page Objects Pattern
+Java Selenium Framework done in Page Objects Pattern from scratch

 I've develop some automation code from scratch against the Salesforce CRM application to gain insight and a feel for what's involved with automation development for this application in a web browser.